nimroddanielmaayan/node-farm/notes.md

 - Node is based on "event driven architecture".
 This means that everything that happens in node is a response to an event, that usually triggers a callback function

 - The event loop works in "ticks" or loops.
-There's a detailed explanation about how a loop happens, in Jonas's slides
+There's a detailed explanation about how a loop happens, in Jonas's slides.
+It might sometimes be important to understand it, in some edge cases

+- It's also important to understand that the nextTick() functions happens before the next tick PHASE, not before the next new tick\loop

-- One of the most important things to keep in mind when working with node is that we should never block or slow down the event loop
+- One of the most important things to keep in mind when working with node is that we should never block or slow down the event loop.
+On the other hand, setImmediate() happens after the next loop, not immediately.
+So it's usually better to stick to just one of the two methods, usually to setImmediate()

+- Most node methods have a "sync" version, which we'll usually only want to use when we actually DO want our code to block the event loop, for any reason

+### Event Driven Architecture

+- There are 3 parts to event driven architecture: Event emitters, event listeners, and callback functions.
+Each one has it's own basic object in node.js

+- The emitters emit events, the listeners listen to events and then call the callback functions.
+Note that each stage might have a one-to-many relationship: One emitter can emit many events, several listeners can listen to the same event, and each listener can call many callback functions

+-